rails/rails/guides/source/configuring.md

 WARNING: Use the public configuration methods over calling directly to the associated class. e.g. `Rails.application.config.action_mailer.options` instead of `ActionMailer::Base.options`.

-NOTE: If you need to apply configuration directly to a class, use a [lazy load hook](https://api.rubyonrails.org/classes/ActiveSupport/LazyLoadHooks.html) in an initializer to avoid auto-loading the class before initialization has completed.
+NOTE: If you need to apply configuration directly to a class, use a [lazy load hook](https://api.rubyonrails.org/classes/ActiveSupport/LazyLoadHooks.html) in an initializer to avoid autoloading the class before initialization has completed.
 This will break because autoloading during initialization cannot be safely repeated when the app reloads.

 ### Rails General Configuration

-These configuration methods are to be called on a `Rails::Railtie` object, such as a subclass of `Rails::Engine` or `Rails::Application`.
+The following configuration methods are to be called on a `Rails::Railtie` object, such as a subclass of `Rails::Engine` or `Rails::Application`.

 #### `config.after_initialize`